 - To serve, arrange eggs on a platter, and using a piping bag or zip-top plastic bag with a snipped corner, fill whites with egg yolk mixture.
 Garnish with fried chicken skins, a drizzle of hot sauce, freshly cracked pepper, and some torn sprigs of fresh dill.

-PRO TIP: Find chicken skin at your local butcher shop (ask for a half-pound).
+Find chicken skin at your local butcher shop (ask for a half-pound).
 Otherwise, you can buy a whole fryer chicken from the supermarket and remove the skin with a chef’s knife or scissors.
 Ignore those areas that are especially difficult to remove the skin, as you’ll get plenty for this recipe from the breast, back, and thighs